 With the emergence of low-power IoT devices with cellular connectivity and the phase-out of 2G (with only T-mobile supporting 2G/GSM until 2020), everything is moving toward LTE and this has left many people scrambling to find better solutions.
 However, this has also left many hobbyists facepalming with legacy 2G technology like the SIM800-series modules from SIMCOM.
-Although these 2G and 3G modules are a great starting point, it's time to move forward and SIMCOM recently announced their new SIM7000A LTE CAT-M module at a developer's conference.
+Although these 2G and 3G modules are a great starting point and readily available on the market (especially 2G), it's time to move forward and SIMCOM recently announced their new SIM7000A LTE CAT-M module at a developer's conference.
 How exciting! :)

 The amazing part of all of this is that SIMCOM made it extremely easy to migrate from their 2G and 3G modules to this new module!
 The SIM7000-series use many of the same AT commands which minimizes the software development by miles!
-Also, Adafruit already has a wonderful FONA library on Github that can be used to introduce this new SIM7000 into the party!
+Also, Adafruit already has a wonderful FONA library on Github that I've adapted to introduce this new SIM7000 into the party!

 What is LTE CAT-M?

-LTE CAT-M1 is considered the second-generation LTE technology and is lower-power and more suitable for IoT devices.
-NarrowBand IoT (NB-IoT) or "CAT-M2" technology is a Low-Power Wide Area Network (LPWAN) technology specifically designed for low-power IoT devices.
+LTE CAT-M1 is considered the second-generation LTE technology and is lower-power and therefore more suitable for IoT devices.
+NarrowBand-IoT (NB-IoT) or "CAT-M2" technology is a Low-Power Wide Area Network (LPWAN) technology specifically designed for low-power IoT devices and deep building penetration.
 It is a relatively new technology that is, unfortunately, not yet available in the US, although T-Mobile has announced that they plan on delivering nation-wide (USA) NB-IoT coverage in 2018.